 Automotive Service Technology and Processes

-Accelerate Your Global Career - ASTP Master's Programme
+Accelerate Your Global Career with the ASTP Master's Programme

-Choosing the right Master’s programme is a major step towards building a successful international career.
+Choosing the right Master's programme lays the foundation for an international career.

-Specialising in automotive after-sales and service, this English-taught programme provides deep insights into service systems, innovation management, and cross-cultural teamwork — right in the heart of Germany’s automotive industry.
+Specialising in after-sales and service, this English-taught programme gives you in-depth knowledge of service systems, innovation management, and cross-cultural teamwork.

 Get ready to drive your career forward with ASTP.